Skip to main content

 Frequently Asked Questions

-The Last Visit: 98th is a action game.
+The Last Visit: 98th is a simulation game with horror, mystery, thriller and violence themes.

 The Last Visit: 98th is available on PC and Windows.